Hugo Gaston

-Hugo Gaston ([yɡo ɡastɔ̃]; born 26 September 2000) is a French tennis player.
+Hugo Gaston ([yɡo ɡastɔ̃]; born 26 September 2000) is a French professional tennis player.
 His career high ATP ranking in singles is world No. 58, which he achieved on 11 July 2022, and in doubles is world No. 220, which he achieved on 16 May 2022.
 He won the 2018 Australian Open – Boys' doubles title with compatriot Clément Tabur.

 Junior career

 In December 2017, Gaston won the Orange Bowl International Tennis Championship.

 In 2018, Gaston won the Boys' Doubles at the Australian Open with fellow countryman Clément Tabur.
 The same year, he was named flag bearer for France at the Youth Summer Olympics in Buenos Aires.
 There, Gaston captured his first singles major title as well as two bronze medals, with Clément Tabur in the boys' doubles and with Clara Burel in the mixed doubles.
 He achieved a junior career-high ranking of No.2 the next week.
 Gaston also qualified for the ITF Junior Masters, where he reached the semifinals, losing to Tseng Chun-hsin.